South of the Clouds Motorcycle Tour2025-11-22T10:54:26+00:00

 Along the Yangtze and Mekong into the Tibetan Himalayas

-Our South of the Clouds tour has been our most popular China motorcycle tour since 2016.
-We’ve now reworked it from the ground up, adding new roads and mountain passes for an even more exciting and varied route through previously untraveled regions, including the most striking highlights and motorcycling routes of southwestern China.
-China is a vast country – roughly the same area as the United States.
-It is characterized by expanses of desert and steppe, the highest mountains in the world in the Himalayas, and the densely populated megacities and ports of the east coast.
+Our South of the Clouds motorcycle tour has been our most popular China motorcycle adventure since 2016.
+We have now redesigned it from the ground up, adding new panoramic mountain passes and remote backroads to create an even more exciting and varied Yunnan motorbike route through regions previously untouched by tourism.
+This journey includes some of the most dramatic highlights and best motorcycling roads in southwestern China.
+China is a vast country — roughly the size of the United States — ranging from immense deserts and grasslands to the towering peaks of the Himalayas and the bustling megacities of the east coast.

-According to the travel guide publisher Lonely Planet, if you could visit only one of China’s numerous provinces, Yunnan would be the clear choice.
-Yunnan means “south of the clouds”, and the province is literally the far end of China from the perspective of Beijing, the country’s northern power center.
-In Yunnan, you can still experience the authentic China as it was before the country’s industrialization.
+According to the travel guide publisher Lonely Planet, if you could visit only one province in China, Yunnan would be the obvious choice.
+Yunnan means “south of the clouds,” and from the perspective of Beijing, it lies at the distant southwestern edge of the country.
+Here you can still experience the authentic, traditional China that existed before rapid industrialisation — a compelling blend of pristine landscapes, minority cultures and ancient mountain trade routes.

-The scenic beauty, the wealth of natural diversity and the exciting panoramic roads not only left a deep impression on the Lonely Planet authors, but us as well – prompting us to open our first “motorcycle office” in Shangri-La nearly ten years ago.
-The scenery on this motorcycle tour through Yunnan is so varied that it’s like crossing a continent.
+The scenic richness, biodiversity and spectacular panoramic roads of Yunnan have impressed not only the Lonely Planet authors, but us as well — so much so that we established our first motorcycle office in Shangri-La over a decade ago.
+The landscape along this Yunnan motorcycle tour is so varied that riding through it feels like crossing an entire continent in just two weeks.

 Read more

-Our China motorcycle tour starts in the legendary Shangri-La.
-Shangri-La belongs to the Tibetan regions of southwest China.
-It lies in a wide high valley, surrounded by grassland with grazing yaks and mountain ranges that mark the beginning of the Himalayas.
-From here we enter Tiger Leaping Gorge, one of the deepest in the world, surrounded by dramatic, soaring cliffs and a majestic 5,500-meter mountain range.
-We follow the Yangtze westward and take a virtually deserted mountain road to a tiny stone village that was built high on a cliff to protect its inhabitants from marauding river pirates.
-After crossing a pass at almost 4,000 meters, we arrive at the turquoise blue Lugu mountain lake.
-Its shores and the surrounding mountains are inhabited by the Mosu people.
+Our China motorcycle tour begins in the legendary town of Shangri-La, part of the Tibetan cultural regions in southwestern China.
+Shangri-La sits in a wide high-altitude valley surrounded by yak pastures and the first mountain ranges of the Himalayas.
+From here, we enter Tiger Leaping Gorge, one of the deepest gorges on Earth, framed by towering cliffs and a majestic 5,500-meter mountain chain.
+We then follow the Yangtze westward on a remote mountain road to a tiny stone village built high on a cliff — once a safe haven from marauding river pirates.
+After crossing a nearly 4,000-meter pass, we reach the turquoise Lugu Lake, surrounded by evergreen forest and home to the Mosu people.

 AT A GLANCE